Home

 During their years in Hexebarger, Charles served as treasurer of the Upper Turkeyfoot Township School Board.
 He is named in the 1866 edition of The Pennsylvania School Journal

-In 1867, the Minerds moved to a 290-acre farm at Maple Summit, Fayette County, PA.
+In 1867, the Minerds pulled up stakes and relocated to a 290-acre farm at Maple Summit, Fayette County, PA.
 It was located "on the Old Turkeyfoot road," said the Connellsville Daily Courier.

 Green dot at right shows Charles' farm (marked "C. Minor") in the 1872 Atlas of Fayette County, near the northern border of Stewart Township and southern border of Springfield Township.